Monumental Brass Society

 Here lies Richard de la Pole son of Michael

-de le Pole late earl of Suffolk who died 18
+de le Pole late earl of Suffolk who died the 18th

 day of December in the year of our Lord 1403 on whose soul God have mercy

-Little is known of the life.
+Little is known of his life.
 He was possibly born around 1367.
-At his death, he held the manors of Marsh, Buckinghamshire and Grafton, Northamptonshire, plus the advowsons of the churches of Bugbrook and Grafton.
-He had no male heirs of his body and his younger brother Thomas inherited both manors.
-The lettering of his brass inscription, as Sally Badham has written, can be identified as belonging to the London B style.
+At his death he held the manors of Marsh, Buckinghamshire and Grafton, Northamptonshire, plus the advowsons of the churches of Bugbrook and Grafton.
+He had no male heirs, and his younger brother Thomas inherited both manors.
+The lettering of his brass inscription, as Sally Badham has written, belongs to the London B style.
 The shape of the indent of his armed figure also fits within this style.
-When his eldest brother Michael, earl of Suffolk, died of dysentry at the siege of Harfleur in 1415, his will specified that if he died in northern England and was buried in the Hull Charterhouse, he was to have only a flat stone over him, presumably a brass.
-Was it he who paid for Richard’s brass?
-There is one unexplained issue with Richard’s brass.
-Richard Gough visited Wingfield in 1764 and found a number of brasses in the church chest.
-He later wrote Richard Delapole, son of Michael Delapole, earl of Suffolk, who died 1403, had a figure of a monk with roses in quatrefoils on his habit, and B or K in a rondeau, with a rose in a square on his breaft.

 Copyright, Jon Bayliss